 At the edge of neighborhoods and commercial cores are areas that today serve as boundaries but have potential for transformation.
 Some edges between neighborhoods and the commercial core are clearly defined by transportation and other infrastructure, or large open spaces— I-93 between the South End and South Boston is one example—but others are formed by agglomeration of multiple low-density or vacant parcels between thriving residential neighborhoods.
 These seams—both large and small—at the edges of neighborhoods and commercial cores are the places where the expanded neighborhoods will take root.

-It is this poetic possibility that these expanded neighborhoods hold.
+It is this poetic possibility that these expanded neighborhoods proposed for 2030 hold.
 Creating enough to make them wonderful places, but also leaving open the possibility for new, varied uses and fresh relationships between the disparate uses and scales that these locations represent.
 Not merely to infill between neighborhoods, but also to create something unique that holds the air of possibility and communication of the “in-between” condition.